learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

 # Welcome to Flatiron School

 Welcome to Flatiron School!
 We're thrilled that you've joined our community of learners!
 In this lesson, we want to talk about the Learn platform and philosophy.

 The Learn platform is designed for people who are passionate, curious, self-driven, and serious about learning.

 We are comrades in a never-ending quest for knowledge.
-While there are no shortcuts, we believe that by providing knowledge in an optimized order, reinforcing knowledge with automated feedback from hands-on labs, and providing space for discussion and feedback, you will learn quickly.
+While there are no shortcuts, we believe that by providing knowledge in an optimized order, reinforcing knowledge with hands-on, feedback driven practice, and providing space for discussion, you will learn quickly.
 Learn is Flatiron School's framework for delivering that experience to you.
-Our goal is to provide you with the right materials, support and structure _you_ need to discover your own love for the material.
+Our goal is to provide the right materials, support and structure _you_ need to discover your own love for the code.

-## Building Birdhouses

-Imagine that we want to learn how to build a birdhouse but do not have any experience with carpentry.
-Where would we start?
-Is it necessary to _first_ learn everything about the particular type of wood we are using?
-Or how nails and hammers are made?

-No. It may be _valuable_ to know what type of wood we're using.
-It may be _interesting_ to understand how nails are made.
-However, not having these facts won't stop us from successfully building a birdhouse.
-In fact, we likely won't fully appreciate the materials, the wood and nails we're using until we've gone through the experience of _building the birdhouse first_.

-We call this approach "starting in the middle."
-We neither work bottom-up (explaining wood and nail manufacture as a first step) nor top-down (here's a bird house, taking it apart and explaining each concept one by one).
-Instead we work from the middle: provide a relatable context, try it, try it again, break it down (a bit) and then explain how it integrates to the next idea.
-Let's imagine how this relates to birdhouses.

-After building birdhouse "Version 1," we can go back and better understand the best type of wood to use for our purposes, or realize that glue works just as well as nails and is much easier to use.
-When we build birdhouse "Version 2," we'll repeat the original again, but it'll be way better.
-By birdhouse "Version 3," we'll know how everything fits together just by _looking_ at the materials.
-By "Version 15", we'll have developed a custom birdhouse building tool that uses phone location to choose the optimal wood for the bug populations and climates, cuts the wood, glues the edges, assembles and ships the birdhouse within 30 seconds of ordering!

-Look!
-We just built a birdhouse empire without knowing _any_ of the details of nail manufacture, wood harvesting, or the biology of birds.

-## Writing Code
+## Learning to Write Code

+This is the beginning of the Software Engineering immersive, where you will go through everything from the basics of coding to building full stack React web applications.

-Learning how to program is not much different.
-Where do we start?
-How do we know what is necessary to understand _first?_ Again, we _start in the middle_.
+So, where do we start?
+How do we know what is necessary to understand _first?_

-Learn handles the guiding from the middle, _for you_.
-It provides an environment that you don't have to build from scratch.
-We _give_ you a place to code.
+In this course, we're going to start with a simple idea - programming is like having a conversation, and just like learning to talk, we need to start by learning a few words and practicing them.

+Typically when learning to code, you have to first deal with configuring your computer, getting it set up to work with the programming language you're writing in.
+This is often referred to as _setting up your environment_.
+You _will_ have to do this eventually, but for now, Learn will provide the environment you need to get started.
+Learn will give you a place to code.
 You get to focus on coding, not setup.

 Many people on Learn have already spent some time dabbling with coding by using the amazing and plentiful resources all around the internet.
 In developing the content here on Learn, though, we make no assumptions.
-It is designed for absolute beginners.
+This prework content is designed for absolute beginners.
 Lessons build off each other, providing the tools and concepts necessary to complete future lessons.

 What we don't do, however, is dumb anything down.
 We believe in your infinite capacity to learn.
 We do our best to offer a curriculum that is clear,